antrea-io/antrea/docs/windows.md

 - Prepare network adapter for kube-proxy.

-    kube-proxy needs a network adapter to configure Kubernetes Service IPs and uses the adapter for proxying connections to Service.
+    kube-proxy needs a network adapter to configure Kubernetes Services IPs and uses the adapter for proxying connections to Service.
 Use following script to create the network adapter.
 The adapter will be deleted automatically by Windows after the Windows Node reboots.